Mount Teneriffe VI via Kamikaze Trail / 經神風小道上坦納利弗山之六

 Dog-Friendly: yes

-The gate opened at a quarter after 7.
-So we pulled into the brand-new lot and started hiking afterward.
-The new connector trail took off a great chunk of the road walk.
-We walked the old roadway many times in the past.
+The gate opened a quarter after 7, and we pulled into the brand-new lot and started soon after.
+In the past, we’d strolled the old roadway many times.
+But the new connector trail took off a significant chunk of the road walk.

 See more trip photos here.